Event: Leading Professionals: Power, Politics, and Prima Donnas launched at Cass.

 19 June 2013

-Just published: Initial report for practitioners by Professor Laura Empson.
+Just published: Initial report for practitioners by Professor Laura Empson, Who's in charge.
 According to The Times newspaper, "For anyone with aspirations to lead a professional service business, this report is essential reading."

 Marie Curie fellowships: Applications invited by the CPSF

 The Centre for Professional Service Firms invites prospective applicants to the Marie Curie Intra-European and International Incoming Fellowships.
 Cass Business School has an outstanding record of success with these Fellowships.
 They are aimed at supporting researchers with a PhD or at least four years of research experience to acquire new research skills in another European Community Member State or Associated Country (i.e the UK in the case of the Fellowships at Cass.)
 Fellowships last for a period of 12 - 24 months.
 Potential applicants are invited to initially submit a CV and brief research proposal for consideration by the Centre.
 Please send these expressions of interest to Rob Whitelam by the end of June.